-Build lean offerings: Some hypotheses can only be validated by proposing a lean version of your planned offerings to your targeted customers, which they already pay for.
-Build a lean offering designed in the previous phase and get feedback under conditions which are as authentic as possible.
+Building Lean Offerings: Some hypotheses can only be validated by proposing a lean version of your planned offerings to your targeted customers, which they already pay for.
+Build a Lean Offering designed in the previous phase and get feedback under conditions which are as authentic as possible.
 Focus on concrete aspects in your experiments such as willingness to pay, relevance of features etc.

 Before you present a (technologically) new idea to the public, see a patent attorney and ask for advice how to protect your idea with patents, trademarks etc. Don't risk to loose the possibility to file a patent.

 Validate Workshop (optional)

 Virtual teamwork to explore open questions (see Exploring Open Questions)

 Virtual teamwork to validate hypotheses (see Validating Hypotheses)

 Virtual teamwork to build prototypes (see Prototyping)

 Virtual teamwork to build lean offerings (see Building Lean Offerings)

 What if the members of the project team are reluctant to go out and challenge their ideas?
 Be aware that sometimes team members are just scared to test their own ideas.
 Quite normal, isn't it?
 Make clear that this phase is the very essence of Business Design.
 If we don't test ideas we won't get any proven evidence whether our ideas are promising enough to continue working on them.

 As soon as the Decide Workshop / D-Day comes closer, the time may be right to gain the interest of the sponsor and other colleagues in the company with some visual teasers in the office, e.g.: